christianbiring1/christianbiring1/README.md

 - 🔭 I’m currently looking for my next role
-- 🌱 I’m currently learning NodeJS, TypeScript, and c#
+- 🌱 I’m currently learning NodeJS, the basics of Dart, Flutter, and TypeScript,
-- 👯 I’m looking to collaborate on  Real-world project in tech
+- 👯 I’m looking to collaborate on  Real-world projects in tech
 - 🤔 I’m looking for help with any tech-related topic
 - 💬 Ask me about Rails, React, JavaScript
 - 📫 How to reach me: